 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 2% as measured by the ELPAC Priority 4F EL Reclassification rate Priority 4F 19 of our 151 (13%) of our English Learners were reclassified 2018-19.
 65% of our English Learners are classified "long-term."
 Priority 4F: 4 of our 88 (5%) of our English Learners were reclassified 2021- 2022.
 16% of our English Learners are classified "long-term."
+Priority 4F: 18 of our 83 (22%) of our English Learners were reclassified in 2022-2023.
+16% of our English Learners are classified "long- term."
 Priority 4F 30% of our EL students will be reclassified.
 Our long- term EL students will decrease to 55%.
 Priority 4G % of pupils who pass AP exams with a score of 3 or higher.
-Priority 4G NA Priority 4G: NA Priority 4G NA Priority 7A: A broad course of study is offered to all students as well as all core subject areas are taught as per master schedule review.
+Priority 4G NA Priority 4G: NA Priority 4G: NA Priority 4G NA Priority 7A: A broad course of study is offered to all students as well as all core subject areas are taught as per master schedule review.
 Priority 7A: 100% of our students have access to a broad course of study including: digital literacy, Ag.
 Science, and AVID.
 Priority 7A: 100% of our students have access to a broad course of study including: digital literacy, Ag.
 Science, and AVID.
+Priority 7A: 100% of our students have access to a broad course of study including: digital literacy, Ag Science, and AVID.
 Maintain 100% of our students have access to a broad course of study including: digital literacy, Ag.
 Science, and AVID.
 Priority 7B: Programs and services developed and provided for low income, English learner and foster youth pupils as per local data review.
 Priority 7B: 100% services offered to unduplicated students being based on CCSS.
-Intervention and the use of data, analyzed during PLC time to help unduplicated Priority 7B: 100% services offered to unduplicated students being based on CCSS.
-Intervention and the use of data, analyzed during PLC time to help unduplicated Priority 7B: Maintain 100% services offered to unduplicated students being based on CCSS.
-Maintain intervention and the use of data, analyzed during PLC
+Intervention and the use of data, analyzed during PLC time to Priority 7B: 100% services offered to unduplicated students being based on CCSS.
+Intervention and the use of data, analyzed during PLC time to Priority 7B: 100% services offered to unduplicated students being based on CCSS.
+Intervention and the use of data, analyzed during PLC time to hel Priority 7B: Maintain 100% services offered to unduplicated students being based on CCSS.
+Maintain intervention and the use of data,